 part—not an atom of all which is made perceivable in Mr. C.’s way of acting it.
 Nothing but his crimes, his actions, is visible; they are prominent and staring; the murderer stands out, but where is the lofty genius, the man of vast capacity,

 the profound, the witty the accomplished Richard?"

-I like to take from Lambs writings some sort of support for the real Richard III, the Richard III I have come to know, but it is more that likely that Lamb writes in defense of Shakespeare's plays themselves for he argues that Shakespeare should be 'read, rather than performed, in order to protect Shakespeare from butchering by mass commercial performances.'
+I like to take from Lamb's writings some sort of support for the real Richard III, the Richard III I have come to know, but it is more than likely that Lamb writes in defence of Shakespeare's plays themselves for he argues that Shakespeare should be 'read, rather than performed, in order to protect Shakespeare from butchering by mass commercial performances.'